 Similarly, your posts should link to one another, building a coherent message.
 Think of your social content as telling a story about you, your art, or your process.
 In an interview with Debbie Millman on Design Matters, writer, artist, and feminist Elle Luna talked about how posting her artwork on Instagram opened up an opportunity to have a show in a San Francisco gallery.
 Luna says, “that moment taught me so much about how important it is to get our work out of our studios, up off our desks, off the floor, off the wall, and to create an entire experience, an entire mounted body of work, and see it off of the dirty floor, and to see what larger story is being told.”
 Follow Luna’s advice, and decide to tell your story.

-Along with other changes in 2019, Instagram added a Checkout function, allowing users to purchase your artwork without leaving the app.
+Along with other changes in 2019, Instagram added a Checkout function, allowing users to purchase your artwork without leaving the app, a powerful new tool for marking your artwork.
 Instagram’s visual nature, along with these new features, has made targeted ads an even more powerful tool for artists.

 The major benefit of using targeted ads is exactly what it sounds like–you can choose from a number of categories, such as location, age, demographics, and interest, to target a specific group of its 1 billion active users.
 If you’re new to advertising on Instagram, Buffer provides a complete guide to Instagram ads in its library, and Facebook also provides a lot of help.